Glossary

 Viewers describe the users of an evaluation element (method 0/1) with a minimum usage condition of one minute consecutively.

-The viewing duration indicates the duration of a person's usage of an evaluation element.
-While only the users within a target group are included in the calculation of the average duration, the entire target group (including non-users) is included in the calculation of the average viewing duration.
+The viewing duration indicates how long a person used an analysis element.
+Only the users within a target group are included in the calculation of average dwell duration, whereas the entire target group (including non-users) is included in the calculation of average viewing duration.

 Viewing volume is the cumulative viewing duration in seconds.